TheArtifulProgrammer/youtube-ad-skipper-chrome-extension/README.md

 ---

 This project is provided "as is" without warranty of any kind.
-Use at your own risk.
+You can use it at your own risk.